 To what extent does your commitment to sustainability influence your rates?

 Wherever possible we do not compromise on prices.
 If the experience, the quality of the products and the services are right, guests will be willing to pay a higher price.
 So it is worthwhile offering very high quality (in all areas) and having the courage to charge higher prices.

-In terms of guest ratings, we have been one of the best rated hotels in Graubünden for many years (95/100 points TrustYou/with Gold Award), value for money being one of the criteria rated.
+In terms of guest ratings, we have been one of the best-rated hotels in Graubünden for many years (95/100 points TrustYou/with Gold Award), value for money is one of the criteria rated.